DancesWithDobes/vehicle_task_manager/README.md

 ## Overview

-The Car Maintenance Scheduler / Task Manager is a PyQt5-based application that allows users to manage car details and maintenance tasks associated with each car.
+The Vehicle Task Manager is a PyQt5-based application that allows users to manage car details and maintenance tasks associated with each car.
 It provides a graphical user interface (GUI) where users can add, remove, and view car details and maintenance tasks.
 The application uses a SQLite database to store the data.